 Council 11000 City Council The City Council is the legislative government authority of the City & Clerk 11100 City Clerk Responsible for facilitating and recording council legislative and meeting activity.
-Business Development 11600 Development Services Efforts to enhance downtown and the local economy · The Mayor's office is responsible for providing management of the day to day operations, providing visions and leadership to the 12000 Mayor's Office organization, and carrying out the Council's legislative decisions 13000 Elections Administrative 17000 City Attorney Responsible for managing the City's legal affairs and overseeing all legal matters Provides secure, efficient, innovative, and cost effective data communication services that will support and enhance the daily 18000 Information Services business operations of the City 18500 Human Resources Provides support for recruiting, hiring, onboarding, professional development, and benefits to all staff.
-Financial Services 15000 Finance Department Responsible for accounting and financial reporting of all City operations 10000 Procurement 16000 Procurement Responsible for the contracting and acquisition of the goods and services required to sustain City operations 10000 Strives to provide the highest quality of Police services while maintaining and improving the quality of life for citizens, businesses, D. Law 21021 Police Services and the motoring public Police 21025 Police Communications Deliver dispatching and communications as required to deliver police services 21029 Animal Control Responsible for enforcement of animal regulations =: 24035 Firefighting Serve the citizens of Salisbury by providing fast, efficient safety and rescue resources during emergencies Fire 24040 Volunteer firefighting Assist the Fire Department on a volunteer basis, supplying manpower during emergencies 90001 Insurance Misc.
-70101 Debt Service Other Fin.
-Uses 91001 Operating Transfers 90001 Insurance Misc.
-70101 Debt Service 1.8 Introductor 1.8 Introductor v Sectio n
+Business Development 11600 Development Services Efforts to enhance downtown and the local economy The Mayor's office is responsible for providing management of the day to day operations, providing visions and leadership to the organization, 12000 Mayor's Office and carrying out the Council's legislative decisions 13000 Elections Administrative 17000 City Attorney Responsible for managing the City's legal affairs and overseeing all legal matters Provides secure, efficient, innovative, and cost effective data communication services that will support and enhance the daily business 18000 Information Services operations of the City 18500 Human Resources Provides support for recruiting, hiring, onboarding, professional development, and benefits to all staff.
+Financial Services Filialiciai Sei Vices 15000 Finance Department Responsible for accounting and financial reporting of all City operations Procurement 16000 Procurement Responsible for the contracting and acquisition of the goods and services required to sustain City operations 19500 Municipal Buildings Manages the building operations and maintenance activities for the City's Governmental facilities Strikes to preside the high set guality of Delice comines while positions and improving the guality of life for citizens businesses, and the 21021 Police Services Strives to provide the highest quality of Police services while maintaining and improving the quality of life for citizens, businesses, and the motoring public Police 21021 Police Communications Deliver dispatching and communications as required to deliver police services 21025 Animal Control 21029 Ariiriai Control Responsible for enforcement of animal regulations 24035 Firefighting Serve the citizens of Salisbury by providing fast, efficient safety and rescue resources during emergencies Fire 24040 Volunteer firefighting Assist the Fire Department on a volunteer basis, supplying manpower during emergencies 24040 Volunteer mengriting Assist the Fire Department on a volunteer basis, supplying manipower during emergencies 90001 Insurance Misc.
+70101 Debt Service 1.1150.
+90500 Other Other Fin.
+Uses 91001 Operating Transfers , 90001 Insurance Misc.
+70101 Debt Service 90500 Other